Prehistoric Ireland: Copper and Bronze Ages (2500–800 BC)

 The large Dowris Hoard, originally of over 200 items, mostly in bronze, has given its name to the Dowris Phase or period, as a term for the final phase of the Irish Bronze Age, about 900-600 BC.
 With 48 examples, the hoard contained all but two of the known examples of the distinctive "crotals", bronze rattles in the shape of a bull's testicle, as well as 26 horns or trumpets, weapons, and vessels.
 The rather earlier Dunaverney flesh-hook (perhaps 1050–900 BC) is suggestive of a culture where elite feasting was important, and reflects influence from continental Europe; very large riveted bronze cauldrons were also made.
 Large numbers of bronze weapons were produced, and typical sword shapes changed from shorter ones for stabbing and thrusting on foot, to longer ones, perhaps for a mounted warrior to slash with.
 This is one example of a Dowris Phase design type originating in the Hallstatt culture of continental Europe, probably transmitted via southern Britain; chapes for scabbards is another.

 During the Bronze Age, the climate of Ireland deteriorated and extensive deforestation took place.
 The population of Ireland at the end of the Bronze Age was probably in excess of 100,000, and may have been as high as 200,000.
 It is possible that it was not much greater than it had been at the height of the Neolithic.
 In Ireland, the Bronze Age lasted until c.
-500 BC, later than in continental Europe and also Britain.
+800-700 BC.